manifold-lang/manifold-frontend/README.md

 For example, suppose you are describing the input to some hardware for a time machine that can travel to any year with an optional invisibility shield.
-You could define a tuple which groups and names these variables
+You could define a tuple which groups and names these variables,

 ```
 (year: manifold.Integer, invisibility: manifold.Boolean) input
 ```

-and instantiate that tuple with some values as
+create such a tuple,

 ```
 input = (year: 5000, invisibility: manifold.true)
 ```

-and access the properties in that instantiated tuple
+and access the properties in that tuple

 ```
 input.invisibility # => 500